SPS Fire & Security Rochester LLC

 car and home security

 Keep Your Car and Home Safe No matter where you plan on parking your car, you should never leave valuable things inside.
 It doesn’t matter if you are holiday shopping, at a friends or relatives house, or at your own home, break-ins, whether it would be in a car or home, can lead to valuable items being taken and for identity theft.
 In the last few days, there have been many posts on social media about car break-ins in and around Rochester.
 One of the individuals that had their car broken into had their groceries (soda and Gatorade) stolen, and then another individual had their expensive hunting gear taken.
 All of this was done while the cars were parked in their driveways.
 Now let’s talk about security at your own home for your car.
 What is the best type of security to have if your neighborhood or any surrounding neighborhoods have a high number of car break-ins?
 If you must leave valuable items in your car overnight or for a long period of time, there are some security tips and equipment that you can buy to protect your car.
-1. Car Alarm System The first smart thing to do when purchasing a car is to get a car with an alarm or, if the car you like doesn’t have one, get one installed.
-A car alarm will go off when the driver side door is opened and the keys are not in the ignition to stop the alarm.
+1. Car Alarm System The smartest first step when buying a car is to choose one with an alarm.
+If your preferred car lacks one, have a professional install it.
+A car alarm sounds when someone opens the driver’s side door without keys in the ignition.
 2. Motion Sensors Motion sensors are an important aspect of home security because they can detect when there is movement in a certain area.
 These lights will turn on when someone or something is moving near the sensor.
-3. Video Surveillance A video surveillance system is a system that your security company can install that will allow you to be able to go on your mobile device or your computer to see any activity that may be happening.
-If there is a lot of activity that involves a lot of people at your house and your car does happen to be broken into, then you can go and see if the video surveillance footage can tell you anything.
-Not only is it good to do the three things that are listed above, but there are many other things that you could do to protect your car when parked right in your driveway.
-Don’t make your car and the things that are in it available for people to want to break-in.
-Contact An Expert Security Alarm Installation Company If you are interested in installing a security alarm or upgrading your alarm contact SPS Fire and Security at 585-770-0348 so we can help you get the security alarm that best suites you and your needs.
+3. Video Surveillance Your security company can install a video surveillance system.
+This system lets you use your phone or computer to see any activity at your home.
+For example, if many people visit and someone breaks into your car, you can check the footage.
+It will show you what happened.
+Using video surveillance is smart, but you can do more to protect your car in the driveway.
+Don’t leave things in plain sight that tempt people to break in.
+Make your car a harder target.
+Contact An Expert Security Alarm Installation Company Interested in a security system Want to upgrade yours?
+Call SPS Fire and Security at 585-770-0348.
+We’ll help you find the best alarm for your needs.

 automobile safety and security

 Keep Yourself Safe on the Road All Year Round The thought of getting stranded or running out of gas leaves a nervous feeling in many of us.
 It affects our sense of security.
-There are Multiple things that you can do to make sure that your automobile is well-maintained, but what’s inside your car plays a key role as well when preserving your sense of security.
+There are Multiple things that you can do to make sure that your automobile is well-maintained.
+What’s inside your car plays a key role as well when preserving your sense of security.
 Below is a list of ten of the most popular items that you would want to have in your automobile in case of an emergency: 1.
 Fully Charged Mobile Phone With technology these days, having a fully charged cell phone on hand is the quickest way to get in contact with someone.
-Some cars don’t charge cell phones while they aren’t running so if you notice that your phone is low on battery, charge it while driving.
+Some cars don’t charge cell phones while they aren’t running.
+If you notice that your phone is low on battery, charge it while driving.
 2. Jumper Cables You come out from work, put the key in the ignition and your car doesn’t start.
 What do you do next?
 The smartest thing that you can do when finding a parking place at work or at any store would be to park where another car can park in front of you.
 Never pull through because it makes it harder for any one to help you out.
 Plus, it blocks car drivers from backing out.
 3. Flashlights Flashlights come in handy for when you need to check under the hood or if you get stranded when it is dark outside.
 Again, your sense of security is very important.
 4. Roadside Flares Roadside flares are the best form of light signals to have when it is dark out and you are on a busy road or thruway.
 Many people won’t see you or your car right away if it is a dark color.
 Having the roadside flares will allow other drivers to see you and your car ahead of time and give them enough time to move over to another lane, if possible.
 Keeping jumper cables in your automobile in case of an emergency, may not only keep you safe but others as well.
 5. Blankets You should have one blanket for every person that is in your family.
 Even though you are in the car where it might be slightly warmer than it is outside, you want to be sure that everyone in your car is warm, especially if you have little ones.
 6. Bottles of Water Keep one or two bottle of water for every person that is in your family.
 You never know how long you are going to be stranded for.
 Water is better for you and lasts longer than juice or soda.
 Keeping water in your automobile in case of an emergency, not only can keep you safe, but you could also use it to help another person or animal.
 7. Food Granola bars are always a good food to keep in your car.
 Like Water and Blankets, you should keep one to two per person in your family in the car.
 8. First Aid Kit Whether it is cleaning up a head wound from scattered glass or cleaning a boo boo for your three-year-old, a good stocked first aid kit always comes in handy.
 The first aid kit should have bandages, white tape, gauze, cotton balls, medical gloves, Neosporin, and anything else that you would think would be helpful during a medical emergency when on the road.
 Having a first aid kit in your automobile in case of an emergency, could keep someone safe until more help arrived.
 9. Ice Scraper It is 5am and you are outside in the cold scraping your car windshield with a credit card.
 That is not always a good idea.
 Having a least two scrapers in your car would benefit you just in case one of them breaks.
 10. Gloves (both work and winter) Both work and winter gloves are key essentials to your car kit.
 Winter gloves are not going to be safe if you need to check under the hood of your car.
 Buy safety work gloves in case you or someone in the car with you knows what it is that can be fixed under the hood.
 No matter what season (winter, summer, spring or fall) it is, always revamp your car kit based on the season.
 Sometimes you might not need the winter gloves or ice scrapers anyway, but you need extra water bottles because it is 90 degrees outside and there is always the possibility you’ll break down.
 When taking things out of the car kit, make sure that you have a bin to place all your off-season car items so you know exactly what it is that you took out.
 This keeps you equipped and organized.
 Contact Your Rochester Security Experts All in all, having a car safety kit is one of the most important things you can do for you and your family.
 You never know what is going to happen on your daily routine.
 Keep your insurance information and a good reliable towing service number handy in case of any emergency.
 To extend safety measures to your home, SPS Fire & Security can help you.
 Call us at 585-770-0348 to learn more.

 New Parents: Using Home Security Products for a Safer Home